AndreaPic/ServiceBusCompressor/README.md

 # Getting Started with source code
 This project is a based on .Net Core and has dependencies on Microsoft.Azure.ServiceBus and Microsoft.Azure.Storage.Blob .nuget packages.
+Use AzSB solution to build the SBCompressor Library.
 In Samples directory there is a readme.md file to explain how to use and configure them.

 ## Source Code